marijnh/Eloquent-JavaScript/11_async.md

 {{index "await keyword", "control flow"}}

-Inside an `async` function, the word `await` can be put in front of an expression (which produces a promise) to wait for that promise to resolve, and only then continue the execution of the function.
+Inside an `async` function, the word `await` can be put in front of an expression to wait for a promise to resolve, and only then continue the execution of the function.

-So such a function no longer, like a regular JavaScript function, runs from start to completion in one go.
+Such a function no longer, like a regular JavaScript function, runs from start to completion in one go.
 Instead, it can be _frozen_ at any point that has an `await`, and resumed at a later time.

 For non-trivial asynchronous code, this notation is usually more convenient than directly using promises.
-Even if you need to do something that doesn't fit the synchronous model of the `async` notation, like performing multiple actions at the same time, it is easy to combine `await` with direct use of promises.
+Even if you need to do something that doesn't fit the synchronous model, like performing multiple actions at the same time, it is easy to combine `await` with direct use of promises.

 ## Generators

 {{index "async function"}}

 This ability of functions to be paused and then resumed again is not exclusive to `async` functions.
-JavaScript also has _((generator))_ functions, which are similar, but without the promises.
+JavaScript also has a feature called _((generator))_ functions.
+These are similar, but without the promises.

 When you define a function with `function*` (placing as asterisk after the word `function`), it becomes a generator.
 When you call a